tjanczuk/edge/README.md

 ## How to: support for other CLR languages

 Edge.js can work with any pre-compiled CLR assembly that contains the `Func<object,Task<object>>` delegate.
-Out of the box, edge.js also supports compiling C# code on the fly.

-Edge.js also supports a lightweight composibility model that allows other CLR languages to be enabled for scripting within a node.js application.
-If you would like to help enable your favorite CLR language to work with node.js, please read the [add support for a CLR language](https://github.com/tjanczuk/edge/wiki/Add-support-for-a-CLR-language) guide.
+Out of the box, edge.js also allows you to embed C# source code in a node.js applicaiton and compile it on the fly.
+To enable compilation of other CLR languages (e.g. F#) at runtime or to support other idioms of constructing C# script, you can use the compiler composibility model provided by edge.js.
+Please read the [add support for a CLR language](https://github.com/tjanczuk/edge/wiki/Add-support-for-a-CLR-language) guide to get started.

 ## How to: exceptions